Center for Student Advocacy and Community

 Off-Campus Programs and Services

-The Office of Student Advocacy extends programs and services to all students, including students taking courses online and at UHCL at Pearland and Texas Medical Center locations.
+The Center for Student Advocacy and Community (CSAC) extends programs and services to all students, including students taking courses online and at UHCL at Pearland and Texas Medical Center locations.

 If you attend class online or at an off-campus location, please contact us if you have a question, concern or need.

-Parents, family members and guardians are welcome to contact the Office of Student Advocacy to seek advice on how to best support your student.
+Parents, family members and guardians are welcome to contact the Center for Student Advocacy and Community to seek advice on how to best support your student.
 We hope that you will encourage your student to review university policies and reach out to the appropriate department for assistance.
 We can help you empower your student to be more independent and engaged on campus.

 If you feel your student is in distress or need additional guidance, please contact us.
 Your help is important, and you play a critical role in your student's network of support.